Keval-M-Mahadik/Mouse-Control/README.md

 # mouse-control
-control the mouse to use the
+control the mouse to use the run (.py)